tom-jj-G/Neural_Network_NonProfit/Challenge/README_Challenge.md

 If yes: great !

 if not, try :
-    - x3 neuros by imput
+    - x3 neuros by input
     - additional layers
     - increase epochs